Minegishi-Misa/sGRAPHIC-HUNTER/README-demo.md

 ## System requirements
 All code has been tested on a R version 4.1.2 on MacOS 10.15 and 12.5.
+The libraries required for the analysis are listed at the biggining of the R scripts.

 ## Raw data
  All demultiplexed sequencing data have been deposited into the Sequencing Read Archive and are available for download under accession PRJNA841462.